firavoyage/blogging/projects.md

 ## channel

-project - channel
-mission(reply the world)
-prospect(reply the myself)

-- `fira` my thoughts and discoveries
+- `fira` reply the world and myself
-> fira official "Fira | 言序"
+> my thoughts and discoveries "Fira | 言序"
   - pure math tut
-become a math challenge
+become a math challenger
+tell the world how to teach math
   - pure math dailyab
+more popular one
   - intuitive web dev tut
+become a frontend challenger
+tell the world how to teach frontend
   - intuitive web dev ideas
+more popular one
   - app recommendation
+most popular one
+easy to make
   - debation summaries
+become a critical thinker
+tell the world how to summarize views and statements
-  - ruanyf archive visualization
+  - ruanyf archive visualization most popular one some inspiring ideas from ruanyifeng's blog
-  - one line tech news
-  - clash royale replay
-  - brawl stars replay
+  - game replay
+archived for myself
-  - school life
+  - school life moments
+archived for myself

 ## apps